Narden91/GA_Project_Template/README.md

 ### Running Feature Selection Genetic Algorithm

-To enable feature selection, set `use_feature_selection: true` in `parameters.yaml`.
+To enable feature selection task, set `use_feature_selection: true` in `parameters.yaml`.
 The framework will:
 1. Load the dataset specified in the configuration.
 2. Initialize a Genetic Algorithm where each chromosome represents a feature subset.
 3. Optimize the selection of relevant features to maximize classification accuracy.